Steve Lund

-Steve Lund (born January 9, 1989) is a Canadian actor, best known for playing the roles of Jake in Schitt’s Creek and Nick Sorrentino in Bitten.
+Steve Lund (born January 9, 1989) is a Canadian actor, best known for playing the roles of Nick Sorrentino in Bitten (2014–2016) and Jake in Schitt's Creek (2016–2020).

 Before acting, he played in the Quebec Major Junior Hockey League, for the P.E.I.
 Rockets (now the Charlottetown Islanders) and the Halifax Mooseheads, before being forced to end his hockey career in 2008 after a series of concussions.
-Within months of ending that career, he began taking acting classes in Vancouver and found his new career.
+Within months of leaving that career, he began taking acting classes in Vancouver and found a new one.

-He has appeared in several Hallmark Channel television films, as well as television shows such as Haven, Reign, and, most recently, a leading role in the reboot of Street Legal.
+He has appeared in several Hallmark Channel films, television shows such as Haven, Reign and a leading role in the reboot of Street Legal.